Datamodel-Based Data Selection for Nonlinear Data-Enabled Predictive Control: Introduction

+Our main contributions are as follows.
+We formulate a context-dependent linear surrogate that maps initial and reference trajectories to per-column influence scores, together with a consistent two-stage pipeline for offline training and online selection.
+We establish three surrogate-level properties: an average marginal-effect interpretation, top-$K$ optimality under a cardinality constraint, and a suboptimality bound.
+Experiments on ground vehicle and quadrotor benchmarks show that the proposed selector is competitive with and often outperforms existing baselines, while achieving up to $20\times$ computational savings over full-data DeePC.

-The remainder of this paper is organized as follows.
-We first review the system setting, Hankel matrix construction, and standard DeePC formulation.
-We then present the linear datamodel framework and its adaptation to DeePC, followed by the context-dependent extension for reference-aware selection.
-Next, we detail the offline training procedure and the online data selection algorithm.
-Finally, we provide experimental results, discuss future directions, and conclude the paper.
+The remainder of the paper is organized as follows.
+Section~II sets up the problem, introducing the Hankel matrix construction, the reduced DeePC formulation, and the learning objective.
+Section~III develops the context-dependent linear surrogate and establishes its theoretical properties.
+Section~IV describes the offline training pipeline and the online selection procedure.
+Section~V presents experimental results on both benchmarks, Section~VI discusses limitations and future directions, and Section~VII concludes the paper.